Jozef van Wissem: Style and influences

 On March 24, 2022, the New York Times wrote about Van Wissem's score for the Nosferatu horror film.
 "In May, Jozef van Wissem, a Dutch composer and avant-garde lute player known for his collaborations with the film director Jim Jarmusch, will perform a live score at a “Nosferatu” screening at a large church in Belfast, Northern Ireland.
 Beginning with a solo played on the lute, his performance will incorporate electric guitar and distorted recordings of extinct birds, graduating from subtlety to gothic horror.
 “My soundtrack goes from silence to noise over the course of 90 minutes,” he said, culminating in “dense, slow death metal.”.
 Later that year it was announced the soundtrack entitled " Nosferatu, The Call Of The Deathbird " was to be self- released on Halloween 2022 on Incunabulum Records.”
+The following year, Van Wissem re-teamed with Jarmusch for American Landscapes.
+That year he also provided an award-winning original score to Pierre Creton's film A Prince.
+In January 2024, Van Wissem issued the solo single "With Our Hands Our Hearts to Raise," and followed it with the long-player The Night Dwells in the Day two weeks later.

+According to Bill Meyer in The Chicago Reader, "The Lute is Eternal” proclaims the text that concludes theten-minute video to Jozef van Wissem’s recent single, “The Call of the Deathbird.”, shot in the vast Soviet mausoleum outside Warsaw, but his singing directs the listener back to the intricate, meditative sounds of his main ax. [...]
+The lute may be eternal, but it’s not the only instrument in van Wissem’s music.
+On The Night Dwells in the Day, the first of two albums he’s released this year, he bolsters the lute’s delicate progress through the palindromic melodic structures of his compositions using sequenced beats, subliminal electronic drones, and stern intonations.

+In 2025 he did a successful world tour in duo with Jim Jarmusch and released their 5th record “ The Day The Angels Cried” on Incunabulum Records.
+Van Wissem said " We can go from darkly beautiful, even elegant things to some pretty metal sounds, especially at the climax of these recent shows when I trade the amplified lute for a 12-string guitar.

+In 2025 he premiered his new live score for The Cabinet Of Dr. Caligari (1920).